Relativistic electrons coupled with Newtonian nuclear dynamics: Local existence

 \section{Local existence}

-As said in the Introduction, for the sake of simplicity we prove the main result of this work in the case with only two nuclei of mass $m_1,m_2$, charge $z_1,z_2$ and charge distribution $f_1,f_2$ satisfying the hypotheses discussed above.
+As said in the introduction, for the sake of simplicity we prove the main result of this work in the case with only two nuclei.
+For an arbitrary number of nuclei, the proof works exactly as in the presence of just two nuclei.
+Indeed, concerning the BDF equation of the system, the only different term is the nuclei-electrons Coulomb scalar product which contains as many terms as nuclei ($\mathcal{D}\left(\rho_Q,z_k f_k\right)$, $k=1,\ldots,M$), each of which can be estimated in the same way.
+Concerning the Newton equation, the potential $W_Q$ contains the electrons-nuclei interactions as well as the nuclei-nuclei interactions, which can be estimated in the same way independently of the number of nuclei.
+In the one-nucleus case, the nuclei-nuclei interactions disappear from the Newton equation for obvious reasons and the calculations become slightly simpler, as already mentionned in the introduction.
+For all of these reason, the statement can be proved without loss of generality in the presence of just two nuclei of mass $m_1,m_2$, charge $z_1,z_2$ and charge distribution $f_1,f_2$ satisfying the hypotheses discussed above.
 We start by proving a local existence result for solutions of the evolution problem \eqref{eq:M-nuclei} written in terms of $Q\left(t\right)=P\left(t\right)-P^0$, namely

 where

 acting on $\opspace$, with